Before you begin

 6. From within the ‘Installation Type’ section of the application installer, click on the ‘Install’ button:

 7. When prompted, please enter your system password and click on the ‘Install Software’ button to start the installation.
 The installation process will begin:

-11. Once the device is connected, macOS will notify you that the ‘DisplayLink Manager’ application would like to record the computer’s screen.
-Click the ‘Open System Preferences’ button in order to grant this access.
+12. macOS will notify you that the ‘DisplayLink Manager’ application would like to record the computer’s screen and audio.
+Click the ‘Open System Settings’ button in order to grant this permission.